pyscajor/WreckAndRescueAtGunwalloe/index.md

 This website presents our project commemorating 50 years of Protected Wrecks (PWs):
 1. [Exploring Gunwalloe’s Three ‘Protected Wrecks’](protected-wrecks-at-gunwalloe.md);
 1. [Looking at More Wreck-Related Remains, from around Gunwalloe](more-wreck-related-remains-gunwalloe.md), from among the the many dozens of other known local shipwrecks and strandings;
-1. [Sharing the legacy of Rescue at Gunwalloe](shipwreck-rescue-at-gunwalloe.md), which was to save thousands of lives.
+1. [Sharing the legacy of Rescue at Gunwalloe](shipwreck-rescue-at-gunwalloe.md), which was to contribute to the saving of thousands of lives.

 ![Scuba diver underwater, at a cannon lying in sand and seaweed at the Schiedam shipwreck site, in a greeny half-light.
 The diver holds a notice to the camera, reading "#PWA50" - Protection of Wrecks Act 50 - with a stream of air bubbles floating upwards.](website-images/2-Still-of-Schiedam-probably-Gun-1-from-dive-video.jpg)